How to encourage kids to play independently

 3. Alternate independent play with time spent together

-The best way to get them to play on their own is to make sure that their emotional needs are met first.
+The best way to get them to play on their own is to alternate between quality time together and independent play.

 4. Start the activity together